Open-ET/flux-data-qaqc/README.rst

    pip install fluxdataqaqc

 Now all package modules and tools should be available in your Python environment PATH and able to be imported.
-Note if you did not install the Conda virtual environment above, PIP should install dependencies automatically but be sure to be using a version of Python above or equal to 3.4.
-To test that everything has installed correctly by opening a Python interpretor or IDE and run the following:
+Note if you did not install the Conda virtual environment above, PIP should install dependencies automatically but be sure to be using a version of Python above or equal to 3.9.
+To test that everything has installed correctly by opening a Python interpreter or IDE and run the following:

 .. code-block:: python